Did you know?

 “We just adopted a baby girl.
 We can’t only think about ourselves now.
 I decided to prepare an enhanced representation agreement.
 I chose my partner Max to be my representative.
 I know it’s a big deal to hand that much power over to him.
 But I can’t think of a better person to make critical medical decisions if something ever happens to me.”

-– Benjamin, Vancouver
+– Benjamin, Vancouver, BC

 “I have a client, Marta, who is in the early stages of Alzheimer’s.
 She can still make simple choices like what to eat for lunch.
 But basic arithmetic confuses her.
 When her doctor explains medical procedures, she can’t understand.
 Marta is no longer capable of signing an enhanced representation agreement.
 But in my opinion, she can sign a standard representation agreement.
 She can choose someone she trusts to help her make decisions.”

-– Oli, a notary public in Surrey, BC
+– Oli, notary public, Surrey, BC

 If you can’t legally make an enhanced representation agreement, you might still be able to make a standard representation agreement.